reejig/ecs-deploy-buildkite-plugin/README.md

 ### `requires-compatibilities` (optional)

-The launch type the task requires.
-If no value is specified, it will default to EC2.
+The task launch type that Amazon ECS should validate the task definition against.
+This ensures that the task definition parameters are compatible with the specified launch type.
+If no value is specified, it defaults to EC2 .
 Valid values include EC2 and FARGATE.

 Example: `"FARGATE"`